e-dream-ai/client/readme.md

 - Video hardware decoding + passthrough is not implemented (currently uses ffmpeg + copy to texture which is slow).
 - Text rendering is not implemented.
 - Shaders are not ported/implemented.
-- socket.io is temporarily disabled.
+~~- socket.io is temporarily disabled.~~
 - There is no UI for configuration.

+- Some includes and manually linked libraries still need cleanup